Yahnoosh/AzSearch.js/README.md

 ## Live Demos

+## CORS

+Don't forget to enable CORS on your index.
+Make sure to always use a [query key](https://docs.microsoft.com/en-us/azure/search/search-query-rest-api#identify-your-azure-search-services-query-api-key).
 ## Quick note on data
 Samples and documentation assume the real estate sample index available through the portal.
 A demo account is provided for the samples.
 To create your own service and load the real estate sample [see this guide](https://docs.microsoft.com/en-us/azure/search/search-get-started-portal).